Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Rushmoor and are not the council.
 About us

-The Overview and Scrutiny Committee met on Thursday, 5th February 2026, to conduct pre-decision scrutiny on the procurement of a leisure operator for the council's leisure facilities and to reconsider the disposal of properties at Union Yard, Aldershot.
-The committee discussed the proposed leisure operator contract, focusing on pricing, performance targets, and maintenance responsibilities, and reviewed the disposal of Blocks C & D at Union Yard, Aldershot, considering financial implications and market valuations.
+The Overview and Scrutiny Committee of Rushmoor Council met on Thursday, 5th February 2026, to conduct pre-decision scrutiny on the procurement of a leisure operator for its facilities and to reconsider the disposal of properties at Union Yard, Aldershot.
+The committee reviewed the proposed operator for the Farnborough Leisure Centre and other leisure facilities, and discussed the financial and social implications of selling Blocks C & D at Union Yard.

 Farnborough Leisure Centre - Leisure Operator Procurement

-The committee carried out pre-decision scrutiny on the procurement and approval of an operator for the Aldershot Pools and Lido, Alpine Snowsports Centre, and the proposed new Farnborough Leisure Centre.
-The report presented outlined the outcome of a procurement process that commenced in June 2025, with a 60% weighting for quality and 40% for cost.
-Operators had the option to bid for either a standard concession contract or an agency agreement.
+The committee undertook pre-decision scrutiny on the procurement and approval of an operator for the Aldershot Pools and Lido, Alpine Snowsports Centre, and the proposed new Farnborough Leisure Centre.
+This process, which began in June 2025, evaluated bids based on 60% quality and 40% cost.
+Operators could bid for a standard concession contract or an agency agreement.
+The committee received background information on the preferred operator, including their values, health and wellbeing programmes, investment plans, and social and environmental value commitments.
+They also discussed potential risks and mitigation strategies.

 Union Yard, Aldershot - Disposal of Blocks C & D

 The committee discussed the financial implications of selling to Vivid Housing compared to alternative options outlined in Exempt Report No. REG2502.
-While red book valuations were used as a benchmark, it was explained that a property's actual sale value is determined by what the market is willing to pay at the time.
-Soft market testing generally reflects true value, although off-market sales can occasionally lead to over or under valuations.
-Members asked and received responses to questions regarding the specifics of the sale.
+They were advised that while red book valuations served as a benchmark, a property's actual sale value is determined by market willingness to pay.
+Soft market testing generally reflects true value, though off-market sales can sometimes lead to over or undervaluation.
+Members asked and received responses regarding the specifics of the sale.

-The potential for selling the properties individually on the open market was also discussed, with differing views on the potential income.
-It was noted that a piecemeal disposal, which could take 14-21 months, would incur additional costs during the sales process compared to a single sale of both blocks.
-Although the total capital receipt from individual disposals could be higher, this would need to be offset against increased holding costs and was considered a higher risk than the immediate benefit of a larger single capital receipt.
+The possibility of selling the properties individually on the open market was also discussed, with members sharing views on the potential differences in income.
+It was noted that a piecemeal sale, which could take 14-21 months, would incur additional holding costs compared to a single sale of both blocks.
+While the total capital receipt from individual disposals might be higher, this would need to be offset against increased holding costs, making it a higher risk compared to the immediate benefit of a larger single capital receipt.

 Attendees